quantmind/d3-view/docs/component.md

 ### props

-The optional ``props`` array can specify a set of HTML attributes which contribute to the component properties.
+Optional array to specify a set of HTML attributes which contribute to the component properties, the object passed to the [render][] method.
-The html properties can contain
+The HTML properties can contain

 * JSON strings
 * Model attribute name